dps923/winter2020/notes/week04.md

 ### Friday plan

 In the first part of the timeslot, Test 1 will be written.
+Here is information about [the upcoming test](test-success-info).

 Then, in the remaining time, work on the programming assignment, and get help from a classmate or the professor if you need it.